top of page

 After having being snowed in for over a week, I set out on a walk around my local area

-and soon became mesmerised by the intricate patterns formed by layers of snow and rivulets of melting ice on the roadside - and felt inspired to make this film.
+and pretty soon became mesmerised by the intricate patterns formed by layers of snow and rivulets of melting ice on the roadside - and felt inspired to record these intricate ice-scapes.

-These small wintry scenes somehow conjured the wider issues pertaining to global warming and the concept of tipping points that I had recently been reading up on in Jason Hickel's book "Less is More".
-In particular, his reference to a report by the Intergovernmental Panel on Climate Change, which sets out the stark truths about the irreversibility of climate tipping points, came to mind.
+These small wintry scenes somehow conjured some wider issues pertaining to global warming and the concept of tipping points that I had recently been reading about in Jason Hickel's brilliant book "Less is More".
+In particular, his reference to a report by the Intergovernmental Panel on Climate Change, which sets out the stark truths about the irreversibility of climate tipping points, sprung to mind.

 (From a report by the Intergovernmental Panel on Climate Change, published in the Science Journal 9 Sep 2022 Vol 377, Issue 6611)